mregni/BoardGameTracker/README.md

 BoardGameTracker is a self-hosted board game statistics tracker that can be run in a Docker container.
 This app is ideal for those who want to track how much they've spent on their collection, identify their best game, and find out which of their friends consistently wins.
 <br/>
 <br/>
-⚠️ The project is still in alpha.
+⚠️ The project is still unstable.
+Lots of (breaking) changes can happen.
 </p>